-The UK’s Chief Medical Officer (CMO) advise that both men and women are safest not to regularly drink more than 14 units a week, and should spread their drinking out over three or more days.
+The UK’s Chief Medical Officers' (CMO) advise that both men and women are safest not to regularly drink more than 14 units a week, and should spread their drinking out over three or more days.

 If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.
 Find out more about the effects of alcohol.

 One pint of cider with 4.5% ABV can contain 210 calories with some leading brands containing more – you could be consuming the same amount of calories as a sugar doughnut.